The 30 best Android games of 2020 for your new phone, tablet, or Chromebook

 - View All 65 Articles In This Series

-We are getting very close to Christmas, so it's time to check out all of the fantastic mobile games released on the Play Store this year.
+Christmas is here, so it's time to check out all of the fantastic mobile games released on the Play Store this year.
 Unlike similar lists across the web, you won't find two-year-old titles like Among Us in today's roundup.
 This is strictly a list of 2020 releases, and everything has been hand-picked by yours truly.
 The selection includes 29 games, a WTF listing, and a handful of honorable mentions, because there were simply too many incredible games released this year.
 While I know mobile often gets the short end of the stick when it comes to quality releases, I've gone out of my way to uncover the best ports as well as many engaging mobile-specific titles for a solid mix of options that should hopefully please everyone.
 No matter your interests, there should be at least a few games in this roundup that will appeal.
-So if you're looking for some of the best mobile games released this year on Android, AP's end of the year game roundup has you covered.
+So if you're looking for some of the best mobile games released in 2020 on Android, AP's end of the year game roundup has you covered.

 Best Android games of 2020